COSC3020/tsp-held-karp-LukeHoese/README.md

 Test your new function; I've provided some basic testing code in `code.test.js`.

+Original version of code was written by me, and attempted to debug with chatGPT.
+Kept having issues so searched other students answers for someone who took a similar approach to the problem since the students I'm in contact with all used a different strategy.
+Eventually found DJReflexives implementation which used the same approached.
+Compared to see where issues were arising for me.
+Eventually found that my list generation for unmarked cities was the problem.
+Changed mine from a filter function to the iterative approach used by DJReflexive and got code working.

+In summary I used DJReflexives implementation to debug list generation, and ChatGPT very briefly to help with how best to store my memoization.

+All lines that had outside sources have been marked in comments within code.

 ## Runtime Analysis

 What is the worst-case asymptotic time complexity of your implementation?
 What